bmclku/bmclku.github.io/content/research/robust-visual-perception/index.md

 weight: 1
 ---

-Vision is arguably the most essential sense for perceiving information from the world.
-Despite significant and dynamic variations in the external environment, our visual system remains stable, consistent, and precise.
+Vision is arguably the most important sense for perceiving information from the world.
+Despite significant variations in the external environment, our visual system remains stable, consistent, and precise.
 What mechanisms enable our sophisticated visual system, and how can they be understood?
-Answering these questions is also crucial for developing reliable machine vision systems.
+Answering these questions is also crucial for developing reliable machine vision models.

 <!--more-->

-Imagine a driver navigating through heavy rain or a person searching for a friend in a crowd.
 Humans possess an exceptional ability for robust object recognition, enabling seamless interaction with diverse environments.
-Despite advances in deep learning, these models often struggle with real-world applications like self-driving cars, video surveillance, and medical imaging.
+For instance, imagine a driver navigating through heavy rain or a person searching for a friend in a crowd.
+By contrast, despite advances in deep learning, these models often struggle with real-world applications like self-driving cars, video surveillance, and medical imaging.
 Our lab is dedicated to understanding the mechanisms behind human visual perception.
 Specifically, we are interested in the following topics:

 - Robust visual perception
 - Face recognition and domain specificity